vecma-project/EasyVVUQ-QCGPJ/docs/quickstart.rst

    Pilot Job Manager instance needs to be set up for the Executor.
 To this end, it is possible to use one of two methods: the presented ``create_manager()`` or ``set_manager()``.
-More information on this topic is presented in the section :ref:`QCG Pilot Job Manager initialisation`.
+More information on this topic is presented in the section :ref:`QCG-PilotJob Manager initialisation`.

 **2. Declaration of tasks**